 By the grace of God, we made it through.
 Our service and quality reputation kept us with work, but I was still truly struggling.
 I was always trying to find better ways to do things, but nothing ever seemed to work.
 I knew there was a problem, and that biggest problem was me.
 That problem was just like that in the generations before me.
 I didn’t know what I was doing.
 Like them, we all had our craft down, but the business side left much to be desired.
 I decided to begin looking into a different direction by buying into a painting franchise.
 In my eyes, they had everything that I needed.
 They had the marketing layout, the business education, and a brand name that was already established.

-My wife (a gift from God), who loves and supports me in life, could not support this decision.
+Many who supports me in life, could not support this decision.
 We prayed, and I chose not to move forward in buying into the franchise.
 Instead, I continued back with the same way of life.
 Then on one Saturday when we were just sitting around the house, I picked up a APC (American Painting Contactor) magazine.
 While flipping through the magazine, I came across an article by Mr. Monroe Porter.
 He was addressing Sound Business Management: Contractor Failures: Rags To Riches.
 I reached out to Mr. Porter and became a member of PROOF Management.
 I began to feel I had a solution to my problems.
 Being a part of PDCA, and being a part of his consulting firm, helped me to start making progress in my business.
 Now I finally began making money and understood the importance of the business side of running my company.

 A year later, and still looking for more ways to keep growing, I came across a webinar that Mr. Steve Burnett was in.
 It was from a PDCA convention.
 The topic was really interesting, but Mr. Burnett was what truly peaked my interest.
 I began to research everything about him.
 The stories I would read were fascinating!
 I have started interacting with Mr. Burnett, and his wife April, in their business/marketing coaching business.
 I can only thank God for all the new things that I am learning from the people He has placed in my life.
 I never realized how much there was to learn.
 I can only hope to think that my dad is proud of me for taking what has been a generational family business and turning it into a thriving company.